jmveigac/jmveigac/README.md

 # Hi there, I'm jmveigac 👋

-I have been a software developer since 2010.
+I'm software developer since 2010.

-In 2018, I created my GitHub account to practice with new projects in my private area and this 2024, I have set out to give more visibility to the code I have developed.
+In 2018, I created my GitHub account to practice on new projects in my private area and on 2024, I have set out to give more visibility to the code I have developed.
 So, throughout this year, I will be uploading tools that I have used and do not have in any repository, and those that I have had here but privately.

 ## Goals for 2024